markeasting/dependency-injection/README.md

 ## Features
 - No additional npm package requirements.
-- No autowiring, you need to build and configure your own application.
+- No autowiring, you need to [build and configure](#registering-services) your own application.
-- Typescript has your back when you wire dependencies.
+- [Typescript has your back](#type-hinting-for-wiring) when you wire dependencies.
+- Supports basic [overriding / mocking](#overriding--mocking-services) of services.
-- Extension bundle system: easily create 'feature toggles' for your application.
+- Optional [extension bundle system](#container-extension-bundles): easily create 'feature toggles' for your application.

 ## Why?
-To prevent spaghetti code (e.g. enforce [SOLID](https://en.m.wikipedia.org/wiki/SOLID) / reduce [tight coupling](https://en.m.wikipedia.org/wiki/Coupling_(computer_programming))), without inflating the codebase too much.
+To prevent spaghetti code (i.e. enforce [SOLID](https://en.m.wikipedia.org/wiki/SOLID) / reduce [tight coupling](https://en.m.wikipedia.org/wiki/Coupling_(computer_programming))), without inflating the codebase too much.

 You can achieve the most basic form of DI by constructing objects outside of classes and just passing them wherever they are required.
 Alternative Javascript